stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Component Layout

 As noted in the previous chapter the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded the vertex attribute formats.
-However we already implicitly have the necessary information in the vertex components which just needs to be exposed.
+However the necessary information is already implicit in the vertex components which just needs to be made explicit.

-We first introduce the following record type to represent the layout of some arbitrary object:
+A new type is introduced to represent the data layout of some arbitrary object:

 ```java
 public record Layout(int size, Class<?> type, int bytes, boolean signed) {